DocsaidLab/DocClassifier/README.md

 - **Reasons for non-compliance may include**:
     - **Insufficient dataset accuracy**: For example, your dataset is not corrected full-page images but includes background noise.
-    - **Low resolution of the dataset**: Although we only use images of size 96 x 96 in our training process, we expect the original image quality to not be too poor — at least recognizable to the naked eye.
-We believe this requirement is minimal, and we ask for your understanding.
+    - **Low resolution of the dataset**: Although we only use images of size 128 x 128 in our training process, we expect the original image quality to not be too poor — at least recognizable to the naked eye.
+We believe this requirement is minimal, thanks for your understanding.

 ---